LeonardoRamos/google-drive-lib/README.md

 ## Setting up

-Import the dependency on your project.
+Import the dependency in your project.

 ```xml
 <dependency>